----
+Locate the Console Port Device The appropriate console port device that the workstation assigned as the serial port must be located before attempting to connect to the console.
 Note: Even if the serial port was assigned in the BIOS, the workstation OS may remap it to a different COM Port.

----

-Windows

-To locate the device name on Windows, open Device Manager and expand the section for Ports (COM & LPT).
-Look for an entry with a title such as Silicon Labs CP210x USB to UART Bridge.
+Windows To locate the device name on Windows, open Device Manager and expand the section for Ports (COM & LPT).
+Look for an entry with a title such as Prolific USB-to-Serial Comm Port.
 If there is a label in the name that contains COMX where X is a decimal digit (e.g. COM3), that value is what would be used as the port in the terminal program.

 macOS

 The device associated with the system console is likely to show up as, or start with, '/dev/cu.usbserial-<id>'.

 Run 'ls -l /dev/cu.' from a Terminal prompt to see a list of available USB serial devices and locate the appropriate one for the hardware.
 If there are multiple devices, the correct device is likely the one with the most recent timestamp or highest ID.

 Linux

 The device associated with the system console is likely to show up as '/dev/ttyUSB0'.
 Look for messages about the device attaching in the system log files or by running 'dmesg'.

----

 Note: If the device does not appear in '/dev/', see the note above in the driver section about manually loading the Linux driver and then try again.

----

 FreeBSD

 The device associated with the system console is likely to show up as '/dev/cuaU0'.
 Look for messages about the device attaching in the system log files or by running 'dmesg'.

----

 Note: If the serial device is not present, ensure the device has power and then check again.

----

-2.3.2 Launch a Terminal Program
+2.1.2 Launch a Terminal Program

 Use a terminal program to connect to the system console port.
 Some choices of terminal programs:

 Windows

 For Windows the best practice is to run [PuTTY on Windows](#) or [SecureCRT](#).
 An example of how to configure PuTTY is below.

 Warning: Do not use [HyperTerminal](#).

 macOS

 For macOS the best practice is to run [GNU screen](#), or 'cu'.
 An example of how to configure [GNU screen](#) is below.

 Linux

 For Linux the best practices are to run [GNU screen](#), [PuTTY on Linux](#), 'minicom', or 'dterm'.
 Examples of how to configure PuTTY and [GNU screen](#) are below.

 FreeBSD

 For FreeBSD the best practice is to run [GNU screen](#) or 'cu'.
 An example of how to configure [GNU screen](#) is below.

 Client-Specific Examples

 PuTTY on Windows

 - Open PuTTY and select Session under Category on the left-hand side.

 - Set the Connection type to Serial

 - Set Serial line to the [console port determined previously](#)

 - Set the Speed to 115200 bits per second.

 - Click the Open button

 PuTTY will then display the console.

-Fig. 21: An example of using PuTTY on Windows
+Fig. 1: An example of using PuTTY on Windows

 PuTTY on Linux

 - Open PuTTY from a terminal by typing 'sudo putty'

----

 Note: The 'sudo' command will prompt for the local workstation password of the current account.

----

 - Set the Connection type to Serial

 - Set Serial line to '/dev/ttyUSB0'

 - Set the Speed to 115200 bits per second

 - Click the Open button

 PuTTY will then display the console.